elliotclowes/learnt.me/Drafts/Lessons Learnt in My First 30 Days as a Business Analyst.md

 **Verbal decisions are meaningless**

 A verbal agreement or understanding is a dangerous thing.
 It promotes misunderstandings and forgetfulness.
 Sure, small things can remain verbal.
-But as a rule the written word is king.

-- Writing it down makes you distill and understand it.
-- It adds a second layer of agreement.
+But the written word is king.
+So write things down and formalise them.
+Writing it down adds a second layer of agreement.
 You can send it the stakeholder(s) and ask them to confirm that what's written down matches what they had in their head.
-- Speech isn't very shareable.
-You can put a written decision into a public Slack channel, ticket, email or internal Confluence and it can inform satelite stakeholders or they can offer up their opinon (that can be a good and bad thing).
+Text is a lot more sharable than speech too.

+***

 **Know what to spend your time on**